Bridging Semantics and Geometry: A Decoupled LVLM-SAM Framework for Reasoning Segmentation in Optical Remote Sensing: Related Work

 \subsection{Toward Reasoning-Driven Segmentation with LVLMs}

+The landscape of vision-language understanding has shifted from simple perception to complex multi-modal reasoning.
+Modern LVLMs~\citep{liu2023improvedllava,bai2025qwen2,zhu2025internvl3} demonstrate remarkable capabilities in multi-step inference via Chain-of-Thought (CoT) strategies~\citep{wei2022chain,kojima2022large}.
+Such capability is critical for Visual Question Answering (VQA) tasks involving spatial and causal logic, where models must deduce object relationships and functions beyond simple identification~\citep{hudson2019gqa,zellers2019recognition}.
+Furthermore, recent studies have leveraged reinforcement learning to enhance the spatial reasoning abilities of LVLMs, leading to more precise grounding and deeper visual understanding~\citep{shen2025vlm,li2025videochat,zhang2025r1}.
+However, these approaches typically restrict their outputs to textual descriptions or coarse bounding boxes, lacking the granularity required for fine-grained shape analysis.

-LVLMs have opened a path to language-guided visual reasoning for segmentation.
-LISA~\citep{lai2024lisa} establishes the embedding-as-mask paradigm by introducing a \texttt{<SEG>} token that allows an LVLM to interface with a mask decoder, sparking a line of work that explores how LVLMs can guide dense prediction \citep{yang2023lisa++,wang2024llm,ren2024pixellm,bai2024one,xia2024GSVA,lan2024text4seg,chen2024sam4mllm}.
+To extend this reasoning capacity to dense prediction, LISA \citep{lai2024lisa} establishes the embedding-as-mask paradigm by introducing a \texttt{<SEG>} token that allows an LVLM to interface with a mask decoder, sparking a line of work that explores how LVLMs can guide dense prediction.
 Along this line, LISA++~\citep{yang2023lisa++} extends from semantic to instance-level segmentation and enables more flexible text interaction, while GSVA~\citep{xia2024GSVA} augments the interface with a \texttt{<REJ>} token to handle empty-target cases.
+Additionally, PixelLM~\citep{ren2024pixellm} introduces a multi-scale segmentation codebook and a lightweight pixel decoder, enabling the concurrent resolution of multiple open-set targets.
 Departing from embedding-as-mask, Text4Seg~\citep{lan2024text4seg} reframes segmentation as text generation: the LVLM outputs coarse masks that are subsequently refined by SAM, avoiding additional decoder training.
 In contrast, SAM4MLLM~\citep{chen2024sam4mllm} fine-tunes the LVLM to directly produce geometric prompts for SAM, sidestepping specialized tokens and architectural changes.